TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.19.md

 ---

-serving the Lord with all lowliness of mind, and with tears, and with trials which befell me by the plots of the Jews;
+serving the Lord with all humility, with many tears, and with trials which happened to me by the plots of the Jews;